Ann-Margret: Rapid rise to Hollywood stardom (1961–1964)

-Her next starring role, as the all-American teenager Kim from Sweet Apple, Ohio, in Bye Bye Birdie (1963), made her a major star.
-The premiere at Radio City Music Hall, 16years after her first visit to the famed theater, was the highest first-week grossing film to date at the Music Hall.
-Life magazine put her on the cover for the second time and announced that the "torrid dancing almost replaces the central heating in the theater."
-She was then asked to sing "Baby Won't You Please Come Home" at President John F. Kennedy's private birthday party at the Waldorf Astoria New York, one year after Marilyn Monroe's famous "Happy Birthday".
+Her performance as the all-American teenager Kim in Bye Bye Birdie (1963) made her a major star.
+Its premiere at Radio City Music Hall, 16 years after her first visit to the famed theater, was the highest first-week grossing film to date at the Music Hall.
+Life magazine put her on the cover for the second time and announced that the "torrid dancing almost replaces the central heating in the theater".
+Her performance earned her a Golden Globe nomination for Best Actress.
+She was then asked to sing "Baby Won't You Please Come Home" at President John F. Kennedy's private birthday party at the Waldorf Astoria New York, one year after Marilyn Monroe's famous "Happy Birthday to You".
+A few months later, Ann-Margret voiced an animated version of herself, named "Ann-Margrock", on the television series The Flintstones.
+She sang the ballad "The Littlest Lamb" as a lullaby, as well as the rocker, "Ain't Gonna Be a Fool".

 Ann-Margret met Elvis Presley on the MGM soundstage when the two filmed Viva Las Vegas (1964).
 Filmink argued "She had so much energy and pep that she had blown her previous three male co-stars off screen, but Elvis could match her.
-He was the best on-screen partner she ever had, and she was his."
-She recorded three duets with Presley for the film: "The Lady Loves Me", "You're The Boss", and "Today, Tomorrow, and Forever"; only "The Lady Loves Me" made it into the final film and none of them were commercially released until years after Presley's death, due to concerns by Colonel Tom Parker that Ann-Margret's presence threatened to overshadow Elvis.
-Ann-Margret introduced Presley to David Winters, whom she recommended as a choreographer for their film.
-Viva Las Vegas was Winters' first feature film choreography job and was his first of four movies with Presley, and his first of five films, including Kitten with a Whip (1964), Bus Riley's Back in Town (1965), Made in Paris (1966), and The Swinger (1966), and two TV specials with Ann-Margret.
-Winters was nominated for the 1970 Emmy Award for Outstanding Achievement in Choreography for his CBS Television Special: Ann-Margret: From Hollywood with Love (1969).
+He was the best on-screen partner she ever had, and she was his".
+She recorded three duets with Presley for the film: "The Lady Loves Me", "You're the Boss", and "Today, Tomorrow, and Forever"; only "The Lady Loves Me" made it into the final film and none of them were commercially released until years after Presley's death, due to concerns by Colonel Tom Parker that Ann-Margret's presence threatened to overshadow Elvis.
+Choreographer David Winters was hired because Ann-Margret was his dance student and recommended him for the job.
+It was Winters' first choreographer credit on film.
+He would go on to become a common collaborator for both Presley and Ann-Margret.

-In 1963, Ann-Margret guest-starred in a popular episode of the animated TV series The Flintstones, voicing Ann-Margrock, an animated version of herself.
-She sang the ballad "The Littlest Lamb" as a lullaby and the (literally) rocking song, "Ain't Gonna Be a Fool".
-Decades later, she recorded the theme song, a modified version of the Viva Las Vegas theme, to the live-action film The Flintstones in Viva Rock Vegas.